curvenote/docs/getting-started/what-is-curvenote.md

 - Publish to the web with a single command
 - Export to Typst or PDF for review or submission

----

-## The platform for modern research

-Curvenote modernizes how scientific research is written, managed, and published.
-With Curvenote, you can publish:

-- Single articles
-- Multi-article collections (lab sites, conference proceedings, documentation)
-- Research outputs with **interactive figures, notebooks, and citations**

 ## Built for research teams

-Curvenote supports:
+Curvenote supports collaborative research with:

 - Collaborative editing & version tracking
 - Reusable figures, text blocks, and citations